Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 - URL Encoding

-Characters AZ, az, 0~9, and “-”, “_”, “.”, “~” are not encoded;
+Characters AZ, az, 0~9, as well as “-”, “_”, “.”, “~” are not encoded;

-library for encoding:
+library in Python is used for encoding:

 def percentEncode(str):